Angeldak/projectToDoList/README.md

 - Confirm the deletion of a task to make sure you don't accidentally lose something important
 - Gives a stylish and responsive feel so you can use it on your phone, tablet, or desktop

+See life deployed version here!
+[Heroku Deployed To Do App](https://radiant-basin-65004.herokuapp.com/)

 ## Screen Shot

 ![Alt text](/images/To%20Do%20Example.jpg?raw=true "To Do Preview")